sonodima/vscode-arm-template/README.md

   <br>
 </div>

-> Simple template for ARMv8 assembly development with Visual Studio Code.
+> Simple template for ARM assembly development with Visual Studio Code.

 The default target is the `cortex-a53;aarch64-elf`, but it can be changed in the `build.config` file.